hogeschool/basecamp/week01/inf-bc-w01-python.md

 1. Using **BRef-01: Chapter 03** answer the following questions:
    1. Name basic built-in data types in Python.
 Use examples.
    2. What are the basic arithmetic operations?
 Make a list with the meaning (semantics) of each operation.
-   3. Why *precedences* are important?
+   3. Why are *precedences* important?
 Make examples.
    4. How can you convert one data type to another?
 Name basic built-in functions.

 #### Exercises:

 1. Create two variables with a number in it, you can decide which numbers, add them together and print the result.
-2. Do the same for subtraction, devide and multiply.
+2. Do the same for subtraction, division and multiplication.
 3. Get input from the user.
 Save it as a number.
 Print it.
 4. Try to divide something by zero.
 Describe the error you get.
-5. Create two variables with a text in it.
+5. Create two variables with text in them.
 Print them togeter at once, using only print statement.
 6. Python uses PEMDAS.
 What is that and is it different from the way you learned it?
-7. Create one calculation using at least four parantheses, three multiplications and four subtractions.
+7. Create one calculation using at least four parentheses, three multiplications and four subtractions.
 Print the result.
 8. Finish all the exercises listed in **BRef-01-Chapter 03: Things to Do**.

 <hr>